Amber Alert issued for missing child from Houston who was reportedly abducted

-HOUSTON — An Amber Alert has been issued for a missing 5-year-old who was reportedly kidnapped by three men in north Houston.
+HOUSTON — An Amber Alert has been issued for a missing 5-year-old who was reportedly kidnapped by three men in Humble Friday night.

-Police said Maleah Davis, her stepfather and his 2-year-old son were reportedly abducted by three Hispanic men Friday night who were driving a blue Chevrolet crew cab pickup.
+During a press conference, Houston police detectives said Derion Vence was on his way to Bush Intercontinental to pick up Maleah Davis' mother when he said he pulled over to the side of the road near Highway 6 and Greens Road to check his tire.
+Vence said he was approached by two men in a blue Chevrolet cab pickup before he was knocked unconscious.

-The stepfather said he was assaulted, and he and his son were dropped off in the Sugar Land area Saturday night around 8 p.m.
+There was another man waiting in the car when the attacked happened.

 Maleah is around three feet tall and weighs between 30 and 40 pounds.
 She was wearing a pink bow in her hair, a light blue zip jacket and gray/white/pink sneakers.